Stars pay tribute to Dame Vera Lynn during Westminster thanksgiving service

 During the thanksgiving service, the central band of the Royal British Legion greeted attendees on arrival and played out their departure.

-TV gardener Titchmarsh gave a personal remembrance to Dame Vera while broadcaster Dimbleby reflected on the late singer’s close connection with the Armed Forces.
+He added: “That’s why Dame Vera Lynn mattered so much.
+Whether she was in Britain singing on radio programmes, or with the boys on the front in the Middle East or in Burma where she spent several long weeks entertaining the troops.”

+Dimbleby also recalled a letter written by Dame Vera where she admitted she was not fond of the jungle but that when she saw the faces of the soldiers below her while she was performing she wrote that “there was nowhere else” that she would rather be and she “sung her heart out” for them.

-Also among the performers were singer Katie Ashby and the D-Day Darlings who performed Dame Vera’s classic The White Cliffs of Dover.
-The wartime singer’s former personal assistant Susan Fleet read a poem titled Goodnight Sweetheart by Michael Claughton.
+Also among the performers were singer Katie Ashby and the D-Day Darlings who performed Dame Vera’s classic The White Cliffs of Dover and the wartime singer’s former personal assistant Susan Fleet read a poem titled Goodnight Sweetheart by Michael Claughton.

 Lyricist Sir Tim Rice also gave a bible reading from Corinthians and actor Anthony Andrews delivered a tribute to his late friend.